 As workers become aware of this, they will feel more at ease providing feedback to their managers and coworkers, fostering an environment at work that is open and honest.

-Employees must believe they can be honest for a feedback culture to succeed.
-Additionally, your feedback culture is flawed if workers think they may face the consequences for offering their sincere ideas.
+Employees must believe they can be honest for a healthy feedback culture to succeed.
+Your feedback is also flawed if workers think they may face the consequences for offering their sincere ideas.

 Encourage a “feedback-safe” environment and encourage employees to be open and honest about their emotions.
 Remind them that providing you or your coworkers with frank comments won’t have any adverse effects.